OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Define the groups and controls that appear on the tab

-Unlike custom core tabs, which are defined with XML in the manifest, custom contextual tabs are mostly defined at runtime with a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object.
-(Some strings in a contextual tab, such as the titles of buttons on the tab, are defined in the [Resources](../reference/manifest/resources.md) section of the manifest.
+Unlike custom core tabs, which are defined with XML in the manifest, custom contextual tabs are defined at runtime with a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object.

 > [NOTE!]
 > The structure of the RibbonUpdaterData object's properties and subproperties (and the property names) is roughly parallel to the structure of the [CustomTab](../reference/manifest/customtab.md) element and its descendant elements in the manifest XML.

 We'll construct an example of a **RibbonUpdaterData** object step-by-step.
-(The complete example is below.)
+(The complete example in JavaScript and TypeScript is below.)

 1. Begin by creating an object with two array properties named `actions` and `tabs`.
 The `actions` array is a specification of all of the functions that can be executed by controls on the contextual tab.
-The `tabs` array defines one or more contextual tabs.
+The `tabs` array defines one or more contextual tabs, up to a maximum of 10.

     ```javascript
     const ribbonUpdater = {